Life insurance for people with digestive diseases: What you need to know

 Cons

-• Not great for people who have had bankruptcy, marijuana users, or visa holders
+Not great for people who have filed for bankruptcy, marijuana users, or visa holders

 Our proprietary rating methodology takes multiple factors into account, including customer satisfaction, cost, financial strength, and policy offerings.
 See the "methodology" section for more details.